-CELT Faculty Fellows Seminar: The Faculty Fellows Seminar is comprised of a small group of faculty from across the university who have applied and been accepted into a semester long program.
-This seminar is aimed at helping faculty to develop their skills as teachers.
-Seminar participants have the opportunity to hear from speakers on topics of teaching and learning, discuss specific issues with each other, and receive individualized and small-group coaching.
-The seminar is not a remedial course.
-Rather, it is for professors who are already successful in their teaching, but who wish to reach the next level in terms of teaching effectiveness.
+CELT Faculty Fellows Seminar: The Faculty Fellows Seminar is comprised of a small group of faculty from across the university who have applied and been accepted into a semester-long program.
+The seminar is aimed at helping faculty to develop their skills as teachers.
+Seminar participants have the opportunity to hear from speakers on topics of teaching and learning, discuss specific issues with one other, and receive individualized and small-group coaching.
+The seminar is not a remedial course; rather, it is for professors who are already successful in their teaching, but who wish to reach the next level of teaching effectiveness.

 Course Design Institute (CDI):This four day workshop is designed to provide faculty with the tools, time, and collegial support to help them work through the course design/redesign process.
 By the end of the institute, faculty will have created the basic structure of their course.
 CELT staff will provide official documentation of successful completion of the institute.